torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 that anybody would install those old operating systems over what came with the machine.

-Linux answers "Microsoft Windows NT" to please that BIOS idiom.
+GNU/Linux answers "Microsoft Windows NT" to please that BIOS idiom.
 That is the *only* viable strategy, as that is what modern Windows does, and so doing otherwise could steer the BIOS down an untested path.